Gambling and online casinos in Mauritania

 Moorish society is extremely conservative.

-Gambling is not just perceived as a violation of the law,
+Gambling is perceived not simply as a violation of the law, but as a moral desecration of faith.

-Imams and scholars of religious schools- regularly remind at sermons about the prohibition of maysir -
+Imams and scholars of religious schools regularly remind at sermons about the prohibition of maysir -

-- gambling as a "challenge that diverts from the right path."
+gambling as a "challenge that diverts from the right path."

-an interesting attitude is common:- playing over the Internet is perceived as entertainment without harm,
+However, among young people, especially in cities, an interesting attitude is widespread:- playing over the Internet is perceived as entertainment without harm if it is not advertised and is not associated with deception.

 I'm just interested in technology"